-The University of Mary offers master's programs in Business Administration, Nursing, Education, Counseling, Project Management and Occupational

-Therapy and a doctorate program in Physical Therapy.
+The University of Mary offers master's programs in Business Administration, Nursing, Education, Counseling, Human Performance, Project Management, Occupational Therapy, Respiratory Therapy, Strategic Leadership and a doctorate program in Physical Therapy.
 Courses are offered each semester and during summer sessions.
-Students interested in pursuing a graduate degree should contact the Director of Graduate Studies in the Office for Academic Affairs.
+Students interested in pursuing a graduate degree should contact the dean of the appropriate school.

-The Graduate Bulletin and the University of Mary website provide further information concerning graduate programs.
+The graduate section of this catalog and the University of Mary website provide further information concerning graduate programs.